LTNEW52/Cyber-Security-Project/README.md

 # Cyber-Security-Project

-Welcome to our Cyber-Security Project.
-We, Labib Tahmid, Towhidul Islam and Ashraful are trying our best to implement hybrid cipher, a web based project which uses AES encryption and RSA encryption(For now , We will try for decryption also!).
-This Readme file will be basically our project log, focusing day to day work and also how it works.
+Welcome to my Cyber-Security Project.
+Me, Labib Tahmid, is trying my best to implement hybrid cipher, a web based project which uses AES encryption and RSA encryption(For now , I will try for decryption also!).
+This Readme file will be basically my project log, focusing day to day work and also how it works.

 1. 03 April 2025